 - Breast cancer rates in England have increased by 99% since records began in 1971?
 Age standardised incidence rates have increased by 4% in the last ten years alone.

 Breast cancer rates are rising and they’re rising most rapidly for women over 35.
 The age-standardised rate of breast cancer rose 24% in women between 1993-1995 and 2012-2014.
 Today, 1 in 7 women will be diagnosed with this distressing disease at some point in their lives.

 Breast Cancer UK was formed in April 1999, to:

 - Campaign to encourage a preventative approach by calling for improvements in legislation and public health policies;

-- Raise awareness amongst members of the public about the links between exposure to harmful chemicals and breast cancers; and providing practical solutions to help reduce exposure;
+- Raise awareness amongst members of the public about the links between lifestyle, exposure to harmful chemicals and breast cancers; and providing practical solutions to help reduce exposure;

 - Support scientific research into the links between breast cancer and exposure to carcinogenic, hazardous and endocrine disrupting chemicals.

 Their vision ‘A world without breast cancer’ and mission ‘To prevent breast cancer through scientific understanding, education, collaboration and policy change’ is a world in which the lifestyle, environmental and chemical causes of breast cancer have been eliminated, so that fewer people have to live in fear, suffer the anxiety and trauma of diagnosis, treatment, illness and potential death which results from the disease.
 Making simple changes to our lifestyles can help reduce our exposure to harmful chemicals, which may cause health problems, including breast cancer.